mui/mui-x/docs/src/pages/components/data-grid/getting-started/migration-v4.md

 - The third argument in `apiRef.current.selectRow` is now inverted to keep consistency with other selection APIs.

-  If you were passing `allowMultiple: true`, you should now pass `resetSelection: false` or stop passing anything
+  If you were passing `allowMultiple: true`, you should now pass `resetSelection: false` or stop passing anything.

-  If you were passing `allowMultiple: false` or not passing anything on `allowMultiple`, you should now pass `resetSelection: true`
+  If you were passing `allowMultiple: false` or not passing anything on `allowMultiple`, you should now pass `resetSelection: true`.

   ```diff
   -selectRow: (id: GridRowId, isSelected?: boolean, allowMultiple?: boolean = false) => void;